 The Lanshan 2 packs down really small, is simple to use, weighs just a smidge over a kilo and easily sleeps two people.
 Mine has suffered through multiple hikes and aside from all the leaf litter inside, is only showing minor signs of use.

-For just over a hundred dollars, the Lansan 2 is an incredible tent which is well worth the money.
+Whether it’s for yourself or a gift for the hiker in your life, the Lansan 2 is an incredible tent that is well worth the money.
 Sure, it’s not the tent to take into the mountains during winter but as a three-season option for the standard backpacker, it really excels.
 I wouldn’t hesitate in buying another Lanshan 2 in the future.